bitcoin/bitcoin/whitepaper/README.md

 **Representing a share of a project**
 *  Securities tokens: stock or shares of a company where the shares are represented by a token rather than a physical stock certificate
-*  Securities or partnership interests with the built-in ability to pay dividends in RVN (legal in many free market countries)
+*  Securities or partnership interests with the built-in ability to pay rewards in RVN (legal in many free market countries)
 *  Tokens which represent a coop, limited partnership, royalty sharing or profit sharing platform
 *  A token which represents a crowd-funded item with the ability to transfer or resell the item